AmiteshDTU/SSOMaj-SMOTE-SSOMin/README.md

 The citation of our paper is:

-Susan, Seba, and Amitesh Kumar.
+[1] Susan, Seba, and Amitesh Kumar.
 "SSOMaj-SMOTE-SSOMin: Three-step intelligent pruning of majority and minority samples for learning from imbalanced datasets."
 Applied Soft Computing 78 (2019): 141-149.

+To know more about imbalanced data, please follow this link: https://onlinelibrary.wiley.com/doi/full/10.1002/eng2.12298.
+The citation of this paper is:

+[2] Susan, Seba, and Amitesh Kumar.
+"The balancing trick: Optimized sampling of imbalanced datasets—A brief survey of the recent State of the Art."
+Engineering Reports (2020): e12298.

 Important !!! :